What is West Nile virus?

-people or other animals, such as horses.
-West Nile cannot spread from these
+Mosquitoes can also spread the virus to other animals, such as horses.
+But you can't get West Nile from these

 West Nile can spread through an organ transplant or a blood transfusion.

 That rarely happens in the United States, though, because all donated blood is screened to see if the virus is